hackbraten68/portfolio-page-with-blog/src/blog/2021-11-11-how-i-turned-a-static-html-portfolio-website-into-a-serverless-blog.md

   - post
   - featured
 ---
-after planting a seed, all it needs is some water, sunlight and some time - i´ll take this metapher to show you how a take my approach for the growth of my portfolio website.
+> after planting a seed, all it needs is some water, sunlight and some time...

+i´ll take this metapher to show you how a take my approach for the growth of my portfolio website.